 Apprenticeship vacancies are advertised and handled by employers.

-Current Data Science Degree Apprenticeship vacancies with the ONS
+Current Data Science Degree Apprenticeship vacancies with the Government Statistical Service

 Potential apprentices looking for more information about the BSc Applied Data Science Apprenticeship Degree and employers interested to enrol their apprentices or employees into this programme, please contact Tara Williams, our Degree Apprenticeships Lead: